developper001/waventop/README.md

 # Description
-Waventop is an opensource website used to find which item is valuable based on Wavendb top builds.
+Waventop is an opensource website used to find which item is valuable in Waven, based on Wavendb top builds.
 Generate static pages from wavendb.com with most used items.
 Deploy on a public s3 bucket.